Trowbridge Town Hall: History

+21st century

 In 2011, a group of residents formed the Trowbridge Town Hall Trust to help restore the building, and since then it has been used for exhibitions and community events.

+As of 2023–2024, work is underway to restore the structure and remodel the interior, with funding from the UK Government's Future High Streets fund.
+Once the works are complete, the Town Hall Trust will have a long lease of the building.

 Works of art in the town hall include a bust by Edward Sheppard depicting the benefactor, Sir William Roger Brown, as well as portrait of him by an unknown artist.